pairinteraction/pairinteraction/README.md

 ## Contributors

-The software is maintained by:
+The software is currently maintained by:
 * [Sebastian Weber]
 * [Johannes Mögerle]

-In addition, the following people contributed significantly to the current and/or previous versions of the software:
+In addition, the following people contributed significantly to the current and/or previous versions of the software (ordered by date of first contribution):
-* [Henri Menke]
+* [Henri Menke] - Former co-maintainer, Numerov integrator, contributions to the Python interface, continuous integration, packaging and binary builds
+* [Johannes Block] - Calculation of Rydberg pair potentials near surfaces via static Green tensor
+* [Alexander Papageorge] - Julia interface in legacy PairInteraction
+* [Patrick Mischke] - GUI button for fitting c3/c6 coefficients, [archlinux package]
+* [Nicolas Zuber] - Tutorial on Rydberg-ion interaction
+* [Simon Hollerith] - Documentation of the graphical user interface *(not yet in new version)*
 * [Frederic Hummel] - Julia package for multi-channel quantum defect theory, matrix elements
 * [Eduard J. Braun] - Perturbative calculations, installation instructions for Windows
-* [Johannes Block] - Calculation of Rydberg pair potentials near surfaces *(not yet in new version)*
+* [Alicia Keil] - Enhanced and redesigned calculation of Rydberg pair potentials near surfaces
-* [Nicolas Zuber] - Tutorial on Rydberg-ion interaction
-* [Simon Hollerith] - Documentation of the graphical user interface *(not yet in new version)*

 We warmly welcome new contributions!
 Please see our [contributor guide][contributor-link] for more information!